 b.
 Based in Switzerland

-Secondly, it’s a company based out of and registered in Switzerland, and obviously the Swiss are famous for their integrity and respect towards user privacy, so even if your govt. did want to get a hold of the servers or the data, there’s a next to impossible chance for them being able to do so.
+Secondly, it’s a company based out of and registered in Switzerland, and obviously, the Swiss are famous for their integrity and respect towards user privacy, so even if your govt. did want to get a hold of the servers or the data, there’s a next-to-impossible chance for them being able to do so.

 c.
 No IP Logs

-Apart from the above two factors, another fact which makes it truly anonymous is that it doesn’t keep any IP logs, which Gmail and nearly every other mainstream E-mail provider has publicly accepted to logging.
+Apart from the above two factors, another fact that makes it truly anonymous is that it doesn’t keep any IP logs, which Gmail and nearly every other mainstream E-mail provider has publicly accepted to logging.